-- 1. Elaboration of cross-border/common analytical studies, strategies, action plans and models for more effective preservation of natural assets, biodiversity and improvement or maintenance of natural assets, including, inter alia, the following activities: - Analysis of water resources in terms of quantity and quality, development of monitoring system; - Assessment of the water resource and qualitative absorption capacity and their (possible) allocation in case of cross border rivers; - Research projects in the field of biodiversity, elaboration of cadastres of different species of flora and fauna and their presentation; - Common strategies on nature conservation and biodiversity; - Strategies and action plans for definition of joint measures of protection; - Strategies and action plans for introduction of sustainable ecosystem-based water management approaches, natural water retention measures in the border area, particularly on cross-border waterflows; - Improved spatial planning of urban areas and rural landscapes with focus on natural protection; - Modelling biodiversity impacts of climate change for the future and elaboration of pilots for testing possible solutions; - Elaboration of joint actions for management of nature-related disasters, strengthening the coordination role of municipalities therein; - Action plans for reduction of various forms of pollution (water, air, soil etc.). - 2.
-Implementing joint pilot actions contributing to protecting biodiversity, fostering joint water and disaster management and reduction of pollution, including, inter alia, the following activities:
+1. Elaboration of cross-border/common analytical studies, strategies, action plans and models for more effective preservation of natural assets, biodiversity and improvement or maintenance of natural assets, including, inter alia, the following activities:

+- Analysis of water resources in terms of quantity and quality, development of monitoring system;

+- Research projects in the field of biodiversity, elaboration of cadastres of different species of flora and fauna and their presentation;

+- Common strategies on nature conservation and biodiversity;

+- Strategies and action plans for definition of joint measures of protection;

+- Strategies and action plans for introduction of sustainable ecosystem-based water management approaches, natural water retention measures in the border area, particularly on cross-border waterflows;

+- Improved spatial planning of urban areas and rural landscapes with focus on natural protection;

+- Modelling biodiversity impacts of climate change for the future and elaboration of pilots for testing possible solutions;

+- Elaboration of joint actions for management of nature-related disasters, strengthening the coordination role of municipalities therein;

+- Action plans for reduction of various forms of pollution (water, air, soil etc.).

+2. Implementing joint pilot actions contributing to protecting biodiversity, fostering joint water and disaster management and reduction of pollution, including, inter alia, the following activities:

-- Joint actions improving biodiversity, cross-border ecological connectivity and green infrastructure; - Joint protocols, monitoring, intervention schemes for management of nature-related disasters; - Revitalisation, improvement of water quality of and sustainable management of cross-border waterflows, including testing and application of sustainable ecosystem-based water management approaches, natural water-retention measures in the border area; - Awareness raising and prevention activities on biodiversity, nature and environment protection, climate protection and adaptation, disasters (e.g. forest fires), fight against various forms of pollution.
+- Joint actions improving biodiversity, cross-border ecological connectivity and green infrastructure;

+- Joint protocols, monitoring, intervention schemes for management of nature-related disasters;

+- Revitalisation, improvement of water quality of and sustainable management of cross-border waterflows, including testing and application of sustainable ecosystem-based water management approaches, natural water-retention measures in the border area;

+- Awareness raising and prevention activities on biodiversity, nature and environment protection, climate protection and adaptation, disasters (e.g. forest fires), fight against various forms of pollution.

-Most important guiding principles for selection include coherence with relevant EU and national legislation, international nature protection conventions, impact on territory targeted, level of cooperation among partners, sustainability of joint actions.
+Most important guiding principles for selection include coherence with relevant EU and national legislation, international nature protection conventions, impact on territory targeted, level of cooperation among partners, level of coordination of activities under the two types of actions, sustainability of project outputs.